 Biological Resources.
-Under the proposed project, there would be potentially significant impacts relating to special status wildlife and plant species, riparian habitat, and migratory wildlife corridors.
+Under the proposed project, there would be potentially significant indirect impacts relating to special status wildlife and plant species, riparian habitat, and migratory wildlife corridors.
 Mitigation is proposed to reduce the identified impacts to a less-than-significant level.
-Under the Alternative On-Campus Site 1, the developed nature of Parking Lot 2A would eliminate potentially significant impacts to biological resources.
+Under the Alternative On-Campus Site 1, the developed nature of

+Parking Lot 2A would eliminate potentially significant impacts to biological resources.
 Additionally, under this alternative, the new student housing project would be constructed in an already developed portion of campus, which would result in fewer indirect impacts to biological resource as compared to the proposed project.
+Because the Alternative On-Campus Site 1 would be constructed on a developed site just as the proposed project, this alternative would result in similar biological resource impacts.

 Cultural Resources.
 Under the proposed project, no historical resources would be directly or indirectly impacted by construction or operation of the proposed project.
 As to archaeological and paleontological resources, including tribal resources, although the site of the proposed project is developed and disturbed, there is the potential to discover archaeological or paleontological resources during construction activities resulting in potential impacts, although any significant impacts would be reduced to less than significant with implementation of recommended mitigation measures.
 Under the Alternative On-Campus Site 1, given the lack of developed structures on the site, no impacts to historic structures would occur.
 As to other cultural resources, due to the developed and extremely disturbed nature of the majority of the project site (largely due to recent trolley tunnel development beneath this parking lot), it is likely that any archaeological, tribal cultural, or paleontological resources that are discovered during construction activities would already be disturbed and compromised.
-Therefore this alternative likely would result in fewer potentially significant impacts to cultural resources compared to the proposed project.
+Therefore, this alternative likely would result in fewer potentially significant impacts to cultural resources compared to the proposed project.

 Energy.
 Under the proposed project, construction would result in a temporary use of electricity and petroleum due to the use of construction equipment, worker vehicles, vendor trucks, and hauling trucks.
 However, this increase in energy use increase would be temporary and result in a less than significant impact.
 Similarly, operational energy use would have less than significant impacts because this energy use would be minor compared to regional use.
-Under the Alternative On-Campus Site 1, similar levels of energy would be used assuming the buildings would follow a similar low-emission, energy efficient program.
+Under the Alternative On-Campus Site 1, similar levels of energy would be used in construction and operation assuming the buildings would follow a similar low-emission, energy efficient program.
 Therefore, there would be no discernable difference in potential impacts between this alternative and the proposed project.

 Geotechnical Resources.
 Under the proposed project, implementation of standard erosion control measures, BMPs, and proper drainage controls would reduce potentially significant geotechnical impacts to a less-than-significant level.
 Under the Alternative On-Campus Site 1, similar geotechnical BMPs would be necessary.
 However, because there would be less construction on steep, undeveloped hillsides, this alternative would likely result in less soil and erosion hazards compared to the proposed project, which would be developed on an undeveloped steep hillside.
-Lastly, as previously noted, development on this site would be limited to a small footprint due to the location of the MTS trolley tunnel underneath the site.
-Building a larger footprint over the tunnel would be economically infeasible.
+Lastly, aBoth the proposed project and this alternative would be built on previously developed parking lots and, therefore, would result in similar impacts to geotechnical resources.
+As previously noted, development on this site would be limited to a small footprint due to the location of the MTS trolley tunnel underneath the site.
+Building a larger footprint over the tunnel and would be economically infeasible.